Term Life Insurance For Seniors

 As term life insurance is the most affordable for the cost of the premiums, it is built with an expiry date in mind.
 Prices fluctuate based on the amount of the policy and the length of the term, so a 65-year-old woman’s 5-year policy of $50,000 will be less expensive than a 10-year policy of $75,000.

 Whole life and burial insurance does not expire, but the premiums per dollar will be more expensive than that of a term policy.
 For example, a $20,000 whole life policy for that same woman noted above will cost more than a typical $20,000 term.

-Lastly, it is important to remember that having life insurance is not a luxury, it is an important part of one’s financial planning.
+Although the cost of insurance can be daunting, it’s important to remember that having life insurance is not a luxury, it is an important part of one’s financial planning.
 While no one ever plans to fail, many do fail to plan, and not having a life insurance policy in place – be it term, whole, or burial – is a disaster waiting to happen, and a plan that will most certainly fail.